 We conducted a Phase II trial in the U.S. in collaboration with Johns Hopkins University and the National Institutes of Health-sponsored Immune Tolerance Network.
 In the first year of the trial, 25 subjects were enrolled, 14 of whom received AIC and 11 of whom received placebo.
 Those receiving AIC were given a series of six weekly escalating doses of AIC ranging from 0.06 to 12.0 micrograms.
 All patients were treated prior to the 2001 ragweed season and then followed for symptoms during the season.
-Patients who received AIC therapy prior to the 2001 ragweed season had significantly lower nasal allergy symptoms and used less allergy medication during the 2001 season as compared to placebo.
+Patients who received

+AIC therapy prior to the 2001 ragweed season had significantly lower nasal allergy symptoms and used less allergy medication during the 2001 season as compared to placebo.
 Patients were followed without further treatment during the 2002 ragweed season and results indicated the same level of efficacy.
 A statistically significant difference between AIC and placebo was observed in both years.
 Although the trial was small, these results suggest that a single six-injection course of AIC could provide protection against ragweed allergy that lasts for at least two allergy seasons.

 We conducted a Phase II trial with similar design in Canada during the 2001 ragweed season.
-The primary endpoint of this trial was to examine the impact of AIC treatment on biological indicators of allergic response.
+The primary endpoints were the impact of AIC treatment on biological indicators of allergic response.
 In this trial, 28 subjects received AIC and 29 received placebo.
-After receiving the same dosage regimen as in the Phase II trial at Johns Hopkins University, patients were followed during the 2001 and 2002 ragweed seasons.
-With data from the 2001 ragweed season, this trial achieved a statistically significant increase in the number of Th2 cells secreting interferon-gamma, as well as a statistically significant decrease in the number of Th2 cells producing the inflammatory cytokine, IL-4.
-In addition, a strong trend towards a reduced number of Th2 cells secreting the inflammatory cytokine, IL-5, was also observed.
+After receiving the same dosage regimen as in the Hopkins trial, patients were followed during the 2001 and 2002 ragweed seasons.
+The trial achieved a statistically significant increase in interferon-gamma positive Th1 cells, a statistically significant decrease in eosinophils and IL-4 positive Th2 cells and a strong trend towards reduced numbers of IL-5 positive Th2 cells following the 2001 ragweed season.
 These results indicated a shift away from a Th2 response towards a Th1 response.
 Although this trial met its primary endpoints, there was no impact on clinical symptom scores or medication use in 2001.
 We believe this result may have been due to more relaxed inclusion criteria which resulted in the enrollment of patients without significant ragweed allergies.
 Clinical symptoms were impacted positively by AIC immunotherapy in 2002 and reached statistical significance for a subset of symptoms.